José Corbató Chillida

-José Pascual Corbató Chillida (1862–1913), known also as José Domingo Corbató, Padre Corbató or Francisco María Cruz, was a Spanish Roman Catholic priest.
-Between 1891 and 1912 he animated 7 local and short-lived Valencian periodicals.
-In the mid-1890s he was briefly catapulted to celebrity status when he was trialed for asserting that the regent Maria Christina was leading the Spanish freemasonry.
-Politically Corbató initially sided with Carlism and was its vehement propagandist.
-In the 20th century he developed his own political doctrine: Traditionalism formulated in highly providentialist and millenarian terms.
-In historiography his political trajectory is considered typical for some disintegration patterns within Carlism; Corbató himself is viewed as representative of a heterodox breed of españolismo.
+José Pascual Corbató Chillida (1862–1913), known also as José Domingo Corbató or Padre Corbató or Francisco María Cruz, was a Spanish Roman Catholic priest.
+Between 1891 and 1912, he animated 7 local and short-lived Valencian periodicals.
+In the mid-1890s, he was briefly catapulted to celebrity status when he was trialed for asserting that the regent Maria Christina was leading the Spanish freemasonry.
+Politically, Corbató initially sided with Carlism and was its vehement propagandist.
+In the 20th century, he developed his own political doctrine: Traditionalism formulated in highly providentialist and millenarian terms.
+In historiography, his political trajectory is considered typical for some disintegration patterns within Carlism; Corbató himself is viewed as representative of a heterodox breed of españolismo.